Vegetarian Side Dishes

 - Line cookie sheet with parchment paper, or lightly grease sheet with olive oil.

-- Spread Kale on cookie sheet or slightly grease sheet with olive oil.
+- Spread Kale on a cookie sheet or slightly grease sheet with olive oil.
 Do not crowd sheet.

 - Sprinkle with salt.